TosbackCgusBridge-Bot/CGUs-versions/Eharmony/Privacy Policy.md

 *   Information Regarding Your Friends.
 We encourage you to refer a friend to our Singles service by sending us a friend’s name and email address.
 We will keep this information in our database, and send that person a one-time e-mail containing your name and inviting them to visit our site.
 This e-mail will also include instructions on how to remove their information from our database.
 You agree that you will not abuse this feature by entering names and addresses of those who would not be interested in eHarmony’s services.
 For some of our services, you may also give gift memberships to your friends, in which case we will use your friends’ e-mail address that you provide in order to deliver the gift.

 *   Public Forums.
-We make discussion boards available to our users and visitors.
-Any information that is disclosed in these areas becomes public information and you should exercise caution when deciding to disclose any PII.
+Our Advice blog contains posts which are relevant to dating and relationships and is available to our users and visitors.
+Any information that is disclosed in the comments section of any Advice post becomes public information and you should exercise caution when deciding to disclose any PII.
 Please consult the community guidelines for each eHarmony discussion board when posting comments on them for other specific information.
+To request removal of your personal information from our blog, contact us at ehadvicealerts@eHarmony.com.
+In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so.

 *   Use for Research.
 In addition to the uses outlined above, by using our site, you agree to allow us to anonymously use the information from you and your experiences to continue our research into successful relationships.
 This research, conducted by psychologists and behavior research scientists, may be published in academic journals.
 However, all of your responses will be kept anonymous, and no PII will be published.
 You can find out more about the standards we follow in conducting scientific research by clicking here.

+**Mobile Device Additional Terms**

+*   Mobile Device If you use a mobile device to access our site or download any of our applications, we may collect device information (such as your mobile device ID, model and manufacturer), operating system and version information, and IP address.
+*   Geo-Location Information.
+We do not ask you for, access or track any location-based information from your mobile device at any time while downloading or using our Mobile Apps or services.
+*   Push Notifications.
+We send you push notifications if you choose to receive them for notifying you of matches for our singles service, letting you know when someone has sent you a message, or for other service-related matters.
+If you wish to opt-out from receiving these types of communications you may turn them off at the device level.

 **Disclosure of Your Information**